 Structured Streaming

-SPYT 1.77.0 introduced support for streaming processes over YTsaurus.
+SPYT version 1.77.0 introduces support for streaming processes on top of YTsaurus.

 General scheme of Spark Structured Streaming in SPYT

-Consumer: A sorted table that has a defined schema.
-It has a many-to-many relationship with queues and represents a consumer of one or more queues.
-A consumer's function is to store offsets across the partitions of readable queues.
+Consumer — a sorted table with a fixed schema.
+A consumer has a many‑to‑many relationship with queues and acts as a consumer of one or more queues.
+The consumer’s task is to store offsets for partitions of the queues being read.

-Source: A data source.
-In regard to streaming over the Queue API, this is a queue (ordered dynamic table).
+Source — a data source.
+In streaming over the Queue API, this is a queue (an ordered dynamic table).

-Microbatch: An amount of data that's processed within a single streaming iteration.
+Microbatch — a batch of data processed in a single streaming iteration.

-Streaming Query: A continuously running process that processes data streams in microbatches.
-It reads data from Source, applies specified transformations, and writes results to Sink.
-It's created using the start() method of the DataStreamWriter class.
+Streaming Query — a continuously running process that processes a data stream in microbatches.
+It reads data from the Source, applies specified transformations, and writes the results to the Sink.
+Created by calling the start() method of the DataStreamWriter class.

 Checkpoint storage

 YTsaurus can serve as a reliable storage for offsets and other metadata.
-For this, specify the checkpointLocation option with the yt:///... value.
-This saves all subsequent metainformation about the task at the specified path.
+To do so, specify the checkpointLocation option with the value yt:///....
+After that, all metadata for this task will be saved at the specified path.

 Listing 1 — Example of using checkpoint storage